jimflynn/kuwa-tcup/README.md

   * MySQL (for some modules)
   * Apache Web Server
   * [Apache Cordova](https://cordova.apache.org/) (For deploying JavaScript applications as Android and iOS apps)
-  *  XXXXX - Face recognition JavaScript toolkit
+  *  OpenCV - Face recognition toolkit
-  *  YYYYY - Voice recognition JavaScript toolkit

 ## Also Built With